Cameron Diaz: Relationships and family

-From 1990 to 1994, Diaz cohabited with video producer Carlos de la Torre, whom she met in Japan while filming an LA Gear ad.
+From 1990 to 1994, Diaz cohabitated with video producer Carlos de la Torre, whom she met in Japan while filming an LA Gear ad.
 From January 1996 to September 1998, Diaz dated her There's Something About Mary co-star Matt Dillon.
-She was unofficially engaged to actor/singer Jared Leto between 1999 and 2003.
+She was engaged to actor/singer Jared Leto between 1999 and 2003.
+In 2004, she was rumored to be in a relationship with Robbie Williams, although Diaz denied these claims.
 From April 2003 to December 2006, she dated singer Justin Timberlake.
 From May 2010 to September 2011, Diaz dated former New York Yankees player Alex Rodriguez.
 Diaz married musician Benji Madden at her home in Beverly Hills, California, on January 5, 2015, in a Jewish ceremony.
 The couple had been introduced ten months earlier by her close friend Nicole Richie who is married to Madden's twin brother Joel.
-In December 2019, the couple became parents to their first child via surrogate pregnancy, a daughter.
-In March 2024, it was announced that the couple had a second child, a son.
+In December 2019, the couple became parents to their first child, a daughter born via surrogate pregnancy.
+In March 2024, it was announced that they had a second child, a son.
+In May 2026, they announced the birth of their third child, a son.